ty-elastic/otel-finance/instruqt/rca-ai/track/rca-ai/03-lets-investigate/assignment.md

 Logs tend to carry more verbose errors and warnings, but that same verbosity also makes them difficult to search and make actionable.
 Fortunately, because OpenTelemetry makes it trivial to add common contextual metadata across traces and logs, our logs are also nicely adorned with the same customer id metadata (no complex and fragile regex required!).

-1. Navigate to the "hamburger" menu in the upper-left, select `Analytics` / `Discover`
+1. Select `Discover` from the Observability navigation menu on the left-hand side
 2. Copy
     ```kql
     labels.com_example_customer_id : j.casey